mattbellis/PHYS-3330/raw-content/lab2-raw-siena.md

 The goals of this lab are to

--  familiarize yourself with the prototyping boards (breadboards).
-You will use this tool extensively for the rest of the semester.

--  learn how to interface your equipment with the prototyping board through the header attached to the board.

 -  build, test, and explore refined models of voltage divider circuits to include the effects of measurements and loads.

 -  get first exposure to the impact of input and output impedance.

--  learn how to use the switches and potentiometers on the header.
+-  continue to use the switches and potentiometers on the header.

 -  build a volume knob using your knowledge of voltage dividers and switches.